 - In most cases, this lowers the payment significantly.
 If your vehicle was purchased more than 2.5 years prior to filing of your bankruptcy case, you have to pay only the value of the car, similar to redemption in a Chapter 7 Bankruptcy.

 - The difference between value and loan balance is treated as unsecured and does not get paid in most cases.

 - At the end of your Chapter 13 Bankruptcy case, it is wiped out through the discharge, together with your other debt.
 This is called “cram down” because you are cramming down your debt to the value of your vehicle.

 Resolve your debts and get back on your feet financially with John L. Hicks & Associates.
-Bankruptcy lawyer John Hicks is always upfront with his rates, so there are no hidden charges or fees.
+Bankruptcy Attorney John Hicks is always upfront with his rates, so there are no hidden charges or fees.
 With John on your side, you can get the debt relief you need.